sungnga/react-ecommerce/react-frontend/README.md

     - Write a clickSubmit method to send the data to api to create a product
       - Prevent the browser default behavior
       - Empty the error state if there's any and set loading state to true
-      - Call the createProduct method to send the data to backend
+      - Call the createProduct method to send the data to backend and handle success and error of the request
         - Pass in the user id, token, and formData
         - This is an async operation.
 So what we'll get back is the data, which contains either the error or the data info
         - if it's an error, set the error state to data.error